cdiggins/heron-language/comparison.md

 ## Heron Compared to TypeScript / JavaScript

 Heron most closely resembles a subset of the JavaScript language.
 It has a type system that is more restricted than TypeScript, but the type-inference system is more aggressive.
+For example Heron function parameter types are inferred based on usage in the function defintion, as opposed to resolving to `any`.

-Heron also has no concept of classes or prototypes.
+The biggest standout difference is that Heron has no concept of classes or prototypes.

-A longer list of differences between Heron and TypeScript/JavaScript:
+Heron is an unordered list of various differences Heron has with TypeScript/JavaScript:

 * only primitive types, generic types (including array and function), and type variables
 * no object literals